> Tim Hart & Maddy Prior > Songs > Captain Wedderburn’s Courtship

 Child mentions that the ballad was printed in an undated chapbook, Lord Roslin’s Daughter’s Garland, which runs to some eighteen verses.
 According to Joe, Ned’s original version was also extremely long and Joe is aware that he never managed to get the full story from Ned.

-Katherine Campbell sang Captain Wedderburn in 2004 on her Springthyme CD The Songs of Amelia and Jane Harris.
+Katherine Campbell sang Captain Wedderburn in 2004 on her Springthyme CD The Songs of Amelia and Jane Harris which is a companion to the book The Song Repertoire of Amelia and Jane Harris, edited by Emily Lyle (2002).
+Peter Shepheard noted:

 Bellowhead sang an abridged version of the song with the abridged title Captain Wedderburn in 2010 on their CD Hedonism.
+A 20125 live recording was released in 2016 on their album The Farewell Tour, and they performed it again in December 2020 on their 2021 Hudson album Reassembled.
 Their verses are quite similar to Tim Hart and Maddy Prior’s but they skip the three verses with the first riddles too.
-Jon Boden sang it unaccompanied as the 27 February 2011 entry of his project A Folk Song a Day where he commented:
+Jon Boden sang it unaccompanied as the 27 February 2011 entry of his project A Folk Song a Day where he noted:

 I’m really proud of the Bellowhead version of this strange little riddle song.
 I wonder whether “worse than a woman’s voice” may be a mondegreen (woman’s scorn maybe?), but it makes me chuckle so I’ve left it.
 This one is learnt from Tim and Maddy’s lovely version.